jacobdweightman/jacobdweightman.github.io/_posts/2024-12-14-a-gas-made-of-bouncy-balls.md

 This formula is still only for a "gas" with a single molecule.
 What if there were more?
-Our assumption that the molecules don't interact with each other makes this remarkably simple: each particle exerts the same forces on the container, and since they have no effect on each other the forces of all the particles are completely independent.
+Our assumption that the molecules don't interact with each other makes this remarkably simple: each particle exerts the same forces on the container on average, and since they have no effect on each other the forces of all the particles are completely independent.
 Thus, the pressure scales directly with the number of particles:

 $$ P = \frac{Nmv^2}{2V} $$

 This is tantalizingly close to the ideal gas law — but it still doesn't say anything about temperature!
 In fact, it's not entirely obvious how the temperature of a collection of bouncy balls ought to be defined.
 Luckily, we stand on the shoulders of giants, and statistical mechanics gives us a reasonable answer in the _equipartition theorem_.
 This theorem is kind of a strange beast, and I remember taking a while to wrap my head around why it was true and all of its caveats.
-Glossing over a lot of detail and neglecting all of the caveats, it says that the average kinetic energy associated with each dimension our bouncy ball gas moves in is $$\frac{1}{2}k_bT$$, which gives us the following equation for our 2D gas, which we take as the definition of
+Glossing over a lot of detail and neglecting all of those caveats, it says that the average kinetic energy associated with each dimension our bouncy ball gas moves in is $$\frac{1}{2}k_bT$$, which gives us the following equation for our 2D gas, which we take as the definition of
 temperature: